SD-sms/ufs/doc/UsersGuide/BuildingRunningTesting/RunSRW.rst

 This setting can apply to either a deterministic or an ensemble forecast.
 In the latter case, it will cause deterministic VX will be performed on each member of the ensemble (but not on the ensemble as a whole).
-Note that with this setting, the weather model will be run as part of the workflow to generate forecast output because ``prep.yaml``, ``coldstart.yaml``, and ``post.yaml`` are also included in ``rocoto: tasks: taskgroups:``.
+Note that with this setting, the UFS Weather Model will be run as part of the workflow to generate forecast output because ``prep.yaml``, ``coldstart.yaml``, and ``post.yaml`` are also included in ``rocoto: tasks: taskgroups:``.
 Whether these forecasts are deterministic or ensemble depends on whether ``DO_ENSEMBLE`` in ``config.yaml`` is set to ``False`` or ``True``, respectively (and, if